 - enrollment in Chemistry Honors Courses

-- participation in research beginning sophomore year
+- participation in research or teaching each semester starting by the beginning of junior year